 (4) Utilize the Digital Platforms You are Using

-Many platforms, including our online learning tool Assess, allow you to provide timely feedback to your students about their work.
+Many platforms allow you to provide timely feedback to your students about their work.
 Remember to use this function to provide some positive reinforcement to your students during this time.

 A simple digital message saying “I can see how hard you are trying – keep up the good work!” may just be what a student needs!